 They yowl, they hiss…they sometimes scream.

 In last week’s post I shared responses from nine Latina teachers who explored several children’s books that use English/Spanish codeswitching.
 Most of these teachers grew up with Spanish as either their first language or a major additional language.
-In addition, they all live in South Texas, where well over half the population speaks Spanish at home and a sizeable portion of the community uses a mixture of English and Spanish (variously called Tex-Mex or Spanglish) in daily life.
+In addition, they all live in South Texas, where well over half the population speaks Spanish at home and a sizable portion of the community uses a mixture of English and Spanish (variously called Tex-Mex or Spanglish) in daily life.
 Codeswitching, for many of these teachers, is something that they hear and use every day.
-Codeswitching in literature, on the other hand, is not particularly common, though the amount of literature that uses codeswitching is growing.
+On the other hand, codeswitching in literature is not particularly common, though the amount of literature that uses codeswitching is growing.
 Why do some authors choose to use codeswitching in their writing?

 Codeswitching is a purposeful literary device that can serve a number of different purposes.
 If the author wants to tell a story about a particular group of people, such as Latinos in the borderlands, codeswitching can be a natural and authentic way to establish characters and settings.
 Codeswitching in literature can also be an expression of identity and group membership, with the author using codeswitching to say, “This is who I am.
 This is the language I use and value.”
 In addition to expressing the author’s culture and language, it is also an invitation and connection to the reader.
 “Are you like me?
 Do you share my language?”
 When the text and the reader share language use and culture, it can create a sense of belonging for the reader.